nsnodes/events/docs/SUPABASE_SETUP.md

 ## Troubleshooting

-### "Missing SUPABASE_URL or SUPABASE_KEY"
+### "Missing SUPABASE_URL or SUPABASE_SERVICE_ROLE_KEY"

 Ensure environment variables are set correctly.
 For local development, use a `.env` file.
+Make sure you're using the service role key (not the anon key) as this is server-side code that needs to bypass RLS.

 ### "Failed to upsert event"